-It has all the features we’d expect – washable, removable liner, drop-down sun protection and Skipfrog (it’s a competitor to the Pinlock system) anti-fog treated visor.
+It has all the features we’d expect – washable, removable liner, drop-down sun protection and Skipfrog (a competitor to the Pinlock system) anti-fog treated visor.

-Though we don’t like to dwell on it – the inclusion of an emergency interior removal system for ambulance crews responding in an accident is a good feature, and maybe should be standard.
+Though we don’t like to dwell on it – the inclusion of an emergency interior removal system for ambulance crews responding to an accident is a good feature and maybe should be standard.

 This helmet doesn’t ship with a pre-installed comms system.